Shuyib/data-version-ctrl/README.md

 ├── README.md - # the current file you are reading
 ├── requirements.txt - # Python packages for quarto rendering
 ├── Screenshot from 2023-02-13-10-57-10.png - # a photo used throughout the presentation see references.
 └── Screenshot from 2023-02-13-10-57-41.png - # a photo used throughout the presentation see references.
+├── graphviz-git-dvc.dot - # a graphviz file for the git and dvc flow.
+Use <https://dreampuf.github.io/GraphvizOnline/> to view and edit.
+├── graphviz-git-dvc.png - # a png file of the graphviz-git-dvc.dot.
+├── graphviz-makefile-flow.dot - # a graphviz file for the makefile flow.
+Use <https://dreampuf.github.io/GraphvizOnline/> to view and edit.
+├── graphviz-makefile-flow.png - # a png file of the graphviz-makefile-flow.dot.

 ## Contributing